djfeistel/LASR/README.md

 # LASR
-## Lineage Aggregation of SARS-CoV-2 usign Recursion
+## Lineage Aggregation of SARS-CoV-2 genomes using Recursion